 the inserts can easily fill an entire exhibition space.

 All together, three issues have been published.
-Available as single issues as well as the complete set of three issues in a slipcase: 30 x 21 x 4,5 cm (each issue: 30 x 21 x 1 cm), 500 copies.
+Available are single issues as well as the complete set of three issues in a slipcase: 30 x 21 x 4,5 cm (each issue: 30 x 21 x 1 cm), 500 copies.

 Special edition: with numbered and signed works by each artist.